Kwanzaa celebrations set for Hollywood, Long Beach - NewsBreak

 Kwanzaa celebrations set for Hollywood, Long Beach

-LOS ANGELES (CNS) - Kwanzaa celebrations are planned today in Hollywood and Long Beach marking the second day of the seven-day African- American festival.
+Kwanzaa celebrations are planned Tuesday in Hollywood and Long Beach marking the second day of the seven-day African- American festival.

 The celebration at Ovation Hollywood will include free coffee and a food bar, a poetry jam by Jamai Fisher, a performance by the Ujima Dance Troupe and a children’s crafts corner.
 The celebration at the shopping complex formerly known as Hollywood & Highland is set for noon-4 p.m.